 a) jobbing foundry

 Explanation: A jobbing foundry is one that produces a casting or a small number of castings of a given kind as per order.
 Mass production foundries have automatic molding, pouring and finishing lines with a little or no manual handling.
 The melting unit, as well as balance equipment in the foundry, is installed in ferrous foundry to suit the casting of particular metal.

-5. Following is used for making the hollow cavities in the casting
+5. Which of the following is used for making the hollow cavities in the casting?

 b) vent rod